 annually, attributing to approximately 5% of human-caused greenhouse-gas (GHGs) emissions.

-Preservation of these bogs have many other benefits for the environment.
+Preservation of these bogs has many other benefits for the environment.
 Peatlands may help soak up excess rainfall and prevent disastrous flooding in the following days.
 Additionally, their moss is an excellent and natural filter of

-rainwater, providing high quality water to the surrounding region.
+rainwater, providing high-quality water to the surrounding region.
 The Cumbria Wildlife Trust is committed to restoring the landscape and preserving peatland formation, and if you are interested in

 ‘So you can see just how important it is to keep our peat bogs healthy – not just for biodiversity, but to protect our homes and our planet too.’